HamzaConnection/Omnifood/README.md

 or download the project and click the index.html file and it should open up on your default browser

-This projects purpose was made to train myself in oldschool html and css and create a responsive design.
+This projects purpose was made to train myself in oldschool html and css and create a responsive design I learned from a udemy tutorial.

 It doesn't use any new frameworks and it's also the old school way of doing things.